dlcorporation/openbazaar/CONTRIBUTING.md

 Also, never push directly to the upstream repo, only your fork.
 All code changes **must** go through pull requests.

 Again, please note that we merge to develop, not directly to master.
-The 'master' branch is reserved for stable releases, and we update it on every release cycle, or for important security fixes or other critical bug fixes.
+The `master` branch is reserved for stable releases, and we update it on every release cycle, or for important security fixes or other critical bug fixes.

-'develop' is our working branch.
-Anything that is merged into 'develop' will be deployed to production within the next release cycle.
+`develop` is our working branch.
+Anything that is merged into `develop` will be deployed to production within the next release cycle.

 If you want to show your work to others, but your pull request is not yet ready